 In comparison, pull-ups teach kids how to perform Lat pull-downs.
 And chin-ups prepare kids for arm curls.
 In addition, lunges and bodyweight squat train kids to perform squats and deadlifts.

 Finally, if kids are interested in playing a sport, ensure that their exercises mimic the moves they will perform.

 The last word on how to use calisthenics to prep kids for resistance training in the future

 Charles Poliquin, a world-renowned strength coach, has spoken about how vital it is to train the right muscles at the right time.

 When you’re young and growing up, your body can use all its resources for development instead of focusing on slow-twitch fibers.
 In addition, using calisthenics exercises in workouts will prepare your child for weight training later.

 Using calisthenics exercises can build strength in kids before they train with weights.
-First, traditional exercises place unnecessary stress on their growing joints.
-Second, the key to training kids is working more effectively and less risk of injury.
+First, traditional activities place unnecessary stress on their growing joints.
+Second, the key to training kids is working more effectively and with less risk of injury.

 Strength training is a vital part of youth development.
 But unfortunately, too many kids engage in an activity that is not strength-oriented.
 Instead, they participate in sports such as soccer and lacrosse, where endurance is emphasized.

-By introducing calisthenics to your child’s training, you will help them develop a healthy body weight and learn coordination.
+Introducing calisthenics to your child’s training will help them develop a healthy body weight and learn coordination.
 It can also prevent them from becoming couch potatoes once they reach their teenage years.

-Start with calisthenics to build strength and mobility if you have an overweight child.
+Start with calisthenics to build strength and mobility if you have a child who gains weight quickly.
 Thus, this will help them get into the right frame of mind for more activity overall.
 What has been your experience with teaching your child about physical education?
 If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.